There are not many things more annoying as a homeowner to hear the thunderous sound of a plane as it flys over your house.

-How Do I Know If a Plane is Flying At the Correct Altitude?
+How to Know if a Plane is Flying too Low

 It can be hard to tell if a plane is flying at the correct altitude.
 But seeing how low or high a plane is flying in relation to a structure like a tower or building can help.